 Community Wellness Ventures

 Since 2008, DC has experienced an increase in violent crime.
 In 2019 there were 166 homicides.
-In 2020 there were 198, a growth of 19%.1 We know these traumas—whether experienced first-hand or felt in a community—impact mental health and wellbeing.
-In collaboration with the DC Office of Neighborhood Safety and Engagement (ONSE), we will test whether trauma-focused Cognitive Behavioral Therapy (CBT) can improve mental health and perhaps, secondarily, improve public safety.
+In 2020 there were 198, a growth of 19%.1 These traumas—whether experienced first-hand or felt in a community—impact mental health and wellbeing.
+In collaboration with the DC Office of Neighborhood Safety and Engagement (ONSE), we tested whether trauma-focused Cognitive Behavioral Therapy (CBT) could improve mental health and perhaps, secondarily, improve public safety.
 We expect the results to inform decisions about increasing mental health utilization in the District.

 Why is this issue important in DC?